devyte/TechZoneComHuxley/README.md

 - TechZone Huxley firmware MonotronicsFirmware02182011 as found [here](https://reprap.org/wiki/Monotronics)
 - Arduino IDE 0021 as found [here](https://www.arduino.cc/en/Main/OldSoftwareReleases#previous)

+I suppose I could do away with the old Arduino core and just provde a link, but I want to have everything in one place.

 # History (aka why?)
 I bought this printer kit something like 10 years ago.
 To receive it at an affordable price (i.e.: not pay a ridiculous amount for international S&H etc), I had to impose on a new colleague.
 Back then, new hires were sent on a training trip for a month, and as part of the "initiation", they are "required" to be the "mule" for the senior colleagues, i.e.: bring back stuff we had bought.
 So this new guy got the short straw with me, and had to come home with a bags full of screws, nuts, steppers, electronics, etc :)
 I assembled it, calibrated most of the settings, did exactly 2 test prints, and had only 1 setting left to calibrate: the amount of filling (the roof of a cube ended up sagging inwards), when life intruded, and I got married.